Supervision for staff working in schools and community contexts: working relationally and reflectively (CPD32)

 Course details

 Building on previous experience of delivery as a fully online course, the intention is to offer a blended model.
-The course plans to meet in person (subject to the relevant easing of COVID restrictions) on days one and five and through the online video-conferencing platform Zoom on days two to four for lectures and workshops.
+The course plans to meet in person on days one and five and through the online video-conferencing platform Zoom on days two to four for lectures and workshops.

 Between these sessions delegates will use Moodle, our virtual learning environment, for exchanging questions, comments and dialogue.